What happens next?

 What are the next steps after you've been offered a place on exchange?

-Application to the host institution is usually a formality but is still absolutely necessary - your exchange place is provisional until you have successfully completed your host's admission process.
-Failure to complete your host's application process fully and on time may result in your exchange place being forfeited.
+Application to the host institution is usually a formality but is still absolutely necessary - your exchange place is provisional until you have successfully completed your host's admission process and been accepted by them.

 View the sections below for more details on your next steps.

 Your exchange place is provisional until you have successfully completed your host's application process and have been accepted by them.
+Acceptance at the host institution is at their discretion and is dependent on your meeting their deadlines and academic entry requirements where applicable.

 Students applying to partner institutions outside Europe normally need to provide a transcript of results as part of their application.
 This is available via Mobility Online, the system which will be used for administering your exchange.
 A transcript is not always needed for application to European partners, but if your host institution requires this as part of the application process, you can order an official transcript from Student Administration.